Integrate a local Microfrontend

 Start the local Microfrontend

 Use one of the following command to start the Microfrontend.
 It depends on type of the Angular application.
+In the following examples, 6021 is used as the port where the microfrontend is running locally.
+Adjust the port as needed.

 Start Angular "ng" Microfrontend on port 6021